siderolabs/talos/website/content/v1.7/reference/cli.md

 ### Options

 ```
+      --apiserver-image string            kube-apiserver image to use (default "registry.k8s.io/kube-apiserver")
+      --controller-manager-image string   kube-controller-manager image to use (default "registry.k8s.io/kube-controller-manager")
       --dry-run                           skip the actual upgrade and show the upgrade plan instead
       --endpoint string                   the cluster control plane endpoint
       --from string                       the Kubernetes control plane version to upgrade from
   -h, --help                              help for upgrade-k8s
+      --kubelet-image string              kubelet image to use (default "ghcr.io/siderolabs/kubelet")
       --pre-pull-images                   pre-pull images before upgrade (default true)
+      --proxy-image string                kube-proxy image to use (default "registry.k8s.io/kube-proxy")
+      --scheduler-image string            kube-scheduler image to use (default "registry.k8s.io/kube-scheduler")
       --to string                         the Kubernetes control plane version to upgrade to (default "1.29.1")
       --upgrade-kubelet                   upgrade kubelet service (default true)
       --with-docs                         patch all machine configs adding the documentation for each field (default true)
       --with-examples                     patch all machine configs with the commented examples (default true)
 ```

 ### Options inherited from parent commands